Multi-dimensional chaos I: Classical and quantum mechanics: Modeling the spacings between peaks in two dimensions

 As outlined above, now we will consider the distributions of \textbf{I.} all 2D spacings, \textbf{II.} nearest neighbor spacings, and \textbf{III.} consecutive spacings on a path, for the two-matrix toy model.

-It turns out that in this model, where the two sets of eigenvalues $\{x_n\}$ and $\{y_n\}$ are taken to be completely independent of each other, there is an effective linear repulsion of eigenvalues, regardless of the underlying distributions of $x$ and $y$.
+It turns out that in this model, where the two sets of eigenvalues $\{x_n\}$ and $\{y_n\}$ are taken to be completely independent of each other, there is an effective linear repulsion of eigenvalues, which is not sensitive to the underlying distributions of $x$ and $y$.

-Note though that the following discussion is valid for large matrices only, and there are qualitative differences between small and large $N$ which we will discuss towards the end.
+Note that the following discussion is valid for large matrices only, and there are qualitative differences between small and large $N$ which we will discuss towards the end.

 \paragraph{I. Distribution of all spacings:}